Yandex Cloud

 yandex.cloud.mdb.mysql.v1.ClusterService.Create

-Where config_spec.performance_diagnostics represents the statistics collection settings:
+Where config_spec.performance_diagnostics is the statistics collection settings:

 • enabled: Enables statistics collection, true or false.